South Africa delays World Cup departure after visa problems

 The country’s sports minister has demanded an explanation for ‘this mess’.

-The squad was scheduled to leave Johannesburg Sunday for a training camp in Mexico aboard a chartered flight, but “has experienced challenges regarding visas for some players and officials,” the South African Football Association (SAFA) said in a statement.
+The squad was scheduled to leave Johannesburg Sunday morning for a training camp in Mexico aboard a chartered flight, but “experienced challenges regarding visas for some players and officials,” the South African Football Association (SAFA) said in a statement.

-According to state broadcaster SABC, visas for at least 20 members of the squad were still being processed at the United States embassy in Johannesburg.
+The delay came after visas for at least 20 members of the squad were still being processed at the United States embassy in Johannesburg 11 days ahead of their tournament-opening match, according to state broadcaster SABC.

 Mess